Japnese snow scene

 • The history of ideas about human influence on climate, and about ‘climate’ and climate-related natural phenomena

-Climates and Cultures in History is conceived as open access.
-For 2024, we are seeking to cover the journal's production costs without charging author fees through a Subscribe-to-Open offer.
+At present we are seeking to cover the journal's production costs without charging author fees through a Subscribe-to-Open offer.

 Even if the journal remains gated under S2O in future, author fees would only ever apply if the author wishes to convert their own article to OA.

-Submissions are open, for full details see our online submission system.
+For full details see our online submission system.

 EDITORS